 The son of actor Alan Ladd (1913-1964), who made his screen debut in 1932 and became a leading man with Paramount’s “This Gun for Hire” (1942) co-starring Veronica Lake, Alan Ladd Jr. (b.
-1938) found his own niche when he started working in Hollywood as a talent agent in 1963, representing Natalie Wood, former MGM star Judy Garland and newcomers Warren Beatty and Robert Redford.
+1938) found his own niche when he started working in Hollywood as a talent agent in 1963, representing former MGM star Judy Garland, Natalie Wood, and newcomers Warren Beatty and Robert Redford.

-Mr. Ladd was reserved, low-profile and extremely modest about his achievements in the film industry when I met him at the Film Fest Gent in Belgium in 2005.
-As a man of few words, he took the time however to reflect on his childhood and his career in films.
+Mr. Ladd was reserved, low-profile, and modest about his achievements in the film industry when I met him at the Film Fest Gent in Belgium in 2005.
+As a man of few words, he took the time, however, to reflect on his childhood and his career in films.
 So here’s the film tycoon most people might not even have ever heard of, but they’ve all seen his pictures.

 Mr. Ladd, you grew up in the movie business.
 Is that the reason why you got involved in this industry as well?